A service provided by the BC Centre for Disease Control

 Condoms

 There are external condoms (sometimes called “male” condoms) and internal condoms (sometimes called “female” condoms).
-When used properly, they can prevent many sexually transmitted infections (STIs) and pregnancy.

 Some STIs, such as herpes and HPV (which causes genital warts), are passed by skin-to-skin contact.
 While external condoms provide good protection, they don’t cover all areas, and therefore may not always prevent infection.
 Dental dams and internal condoms can cover a larger area.